Management team

 The corporate officers set CDIC’s organizational culture, by nurturing collaboration and information-sharing throughout CDIC.
 They set plans and priorities, encourage skills development and inclusion to achieve our goals.

-Prior to CDIC, Ms. Walker spent eight years in private practice.
-She holds a law degree from the University of Western Ontario and a B.A. in psychology from Queens University.
+Prior to joining CDIC, Christa spent eight years in private legal practice.
+She continues to leverage her deep legal expertise and strategic leadership to help deliver on CDIC’s public mandate.
+Christa holds a law degree from the University of Western Ontario and a B.A in Psychology from Queen’s University.

-Mr. Rosenbaum is a Chartered Professional Accountant (CPA).
-He is a Certified Internal Auditor (CIA), Certified Financial Services Auditor (CFSA) and holds a Certification in Risk Management Assurance (CRMA) along with a Bachelor of Commerce degree from Dalhousie University.
+Jordan is a CPA, CA and holds several certifications, including Certified Internal Auditor (CIA), Certified Financial Services Auditor (CFSA), and a Certification in Risk Management Assurance (CRMA).
+He earned a Bachelor of Commerce degree from Dalhousie University.

 Management committees